cat101/hack4life/docs/index.md

 Projects involving circuit analysis, modification, and reverse engineering of consumer electronics.

 ### 🔍 Dissections & Disassembly
-Detailed teardowns and analysis of various electronic devices and appliances.
+Teardowns and analysis of various electronic devices and appliances.

 ---